lucatume/di52/README.md

 ```

 ## Binding closures on PHP 5.3+
-All of the cases above suffer from an "eager instantiation" that's far from being ideal; if that's the case and the code runs on PHP 5.3+ then closures can be bound as factories using `bind` and as singletons using `singleton`:
+All of the cases above suffers from an "eager instantiation" that's far from being ideal; if that's the case and the code runs on PHP 5.3+ then closures can be bound as factories using `bind` and as singletons using `singleton`:

 ```php
 $container = new tad_DI52_Container();